libremfg/rhize-docs/content/how-to/gql/query-mutate-subscribe.md

 {{< /notice >}}

 Mutations that start with `delete` remove a resource from the database.
+The operation corresponds to the `Cancel` verb defined in [Part 5](https://www.isa.org/products/ansi-isa-95-00-05-2018-enterprise-control-system-i) of the ISA-95 standard.

 For example, this operation deletes a unit of measure: